 10 nights accommodation between 2 – 4 Stars

 Alcohol, given the high cost of alcohol in New Zealand we do not include it on this trip.
 This will be at your own cost.

 We will have one ride leader and one bike mechanic on our trip.

 Our support van comes fully equipped with all necessary to give the best support during the rides.

-We carry gels, energy bars, powder mix, water, fruit, riding food, tools, pumps, spare tubes, and tires to make sure our first-class support helps you through the trip.
+We carry gels, energy bars, powder mix, water, fruit, riding food, tools, pumps, spare tubes, and tires to ensure our first-class support helps you through the trip.